kaltura/server/generator/sources/python/KalturaClient/tests/README.txt

  This test will simply exercise the 'list' method off of media, and make sure that the client receives a 'MediaListResponse' object, and validates that every object in the returned list is an instance of a KalturaMediaEntry

 Many tests will create Objects on the server for testing purposes.
- For example, the tests in test_playlist will create playlists and media entries on the remote server, then exercise these playlists and check for the existance (or lack thereof) of media entries in the playlists
+ For example, the tests in test_playlist will create playlists and media entries on the remote server, then exercise these playlists and check for the existence (or lack thereof) of media entries in the playlists
  When creating objects on the remote server, you will typically see a call to 'addCleanup':

     self.addCleanup(<function or method>, parameters)